burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 **Results.** From that benchmark, we see that the C++ implementation:

-* works *x137* times faster than plain Python implementation
+* Works *x137* times faster than plain Python implementation.
-* works *x65* times faster than Python implementation that uses Numpy
+* Works *x65* times faster than Python implementation that uses [Numpy](https://numpy.org/).
-* works *x1.18* faster compare to [Cython](https://cython.readthedocs.io/en/latest/index.html) implementation
+* works *x1.18* faster compare to [Cython](https://cython.readthedocs.io/en/latest/index.html) implementation.

-If you need to have a highly effective algorithm implementation in Python without using translation from Python to C++ (via such language as Cython), it's not easy to be better even than usual C++ code, even in simple things.
+If you need to have a highly effective algorithm implementation in Python without using translation from Python to C++ (via such language as Cython), then it's not easy to be better even than usual C++ code, even in simple things.

 > [Cython](https://cython.readthedocs.io/en/latest/index.html) is a Python language with C data types.
 While using Cython, the source code is translated from Python into C/C++, and finally, the code is compiled as Python extension module.
 As you see, compilable languages bring an extremely significant speedup.
 Almost any piece of Python code is also valid Cython code (See [Cython limitations](https://cython.readthedocs.io/en/latest/src/userguide/limitations.html)).
 >